John-R-Wallace-NOAA/FishNIRS/Setting_up_TensorFlow_Conda_Environment_under_Windows/Install TensorFlow under Conda Env on Win 10 or 11.md

     conda deactivate

-    # ----- The installs above do not include the optional TensorRT (not for lack of trying). -----
+    # ----- The installs above do not include the optional TensorRT (not for lack of trying under conda on native Windows). -----

     # What is TensorRT?
     #      https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorrt